GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/linux_hosting/index.md

 extension locally as the contents of the extension will be signed by the Chrome Web Store.
 This helps detect potential attacks and tampering.

+{% Aside %}

+Read more about the [hosting policy][hosting-changes].

+{% endAside %}

 ### Create .crx locally {: #create }

 Extension directories are converted to `.crx` files at the Extensions Management Page.
-Navigate to `chrome://extensions/` in the ominibox, or click on the Chrome menu, hover over "More Tools" then select "Extensions".
+Navigate to `chrome://extensions/` in the omnibox, or click on the Chrome menu, hover over "More Tools" then select "Extensions".

 On the Extensions Management Page, enable Developer Mode by clicking the toggle switch next to